 In general, the ratings of NRSROs represent the opinions of these agencies as to the quality of securities that they rate.
 Such ratings, however, are relative and subjective, are not absolute standards of quality and do not evaluate the market value risk of the securities.
 These ratings will be used by the Fund as initial criteria for the selection of portfolio securities, but the Fund also will rely upon the independent advice of the portfolio manager to evaluate potential investments.
 Among the factors that will be considered are the long-term ability of the issuer to pay principal and interest and general economic trends.
 Appendix B to this SAI contains further information concerning the rating categories of NRSROs and their significance.

-If a security is rated by different agencies and receives different ratings from these agencies, the Fund will treat the security as being rated in the highest rating category received from an agency.
+In the event that a security is rated by multiple NRSROs and receives different ratings from these NRSROs, the Fund will treat the security as being rated in the highest rating category received from a NRSRO.